 Required course: one which must be taken in order to complete your degree.
-If you have achieved good standing in essentially the same course content before entering this Faculty, you might want to discuss a substitution.
+If you have achieved good standing in essentially the same course content before entering FIFSW, you might want to discuss a substitution.
 Approval is required from the course instructor and from the Associate Dean, Academic for the exemption and the alternate course substitution.
-See the Faculty registrar about procedures to follow and forms to complete.
+See the Faculty Registrar, Room 252 about procedures to follow and forms to complete.

 Elective course: gives you an opportunity to choose among several courses when arranging your degree program.
 Elective courses are located within the curriculum of the Faculty or may be relevant courses in other graduate departments of the University that receive approval of the Associate Dean, Academic.

-Auditing: as a registered student in the Factor-Inwentash Faculty of Social Work you may audit graduate courses without formal enrolment provided you have the instructor's consent.
+Auditing: as a registered student in the FIFSW you may audit graduate courses without formal enrollment provided you have the instructor’s consent.
 Auditing permits class attendance but your work is not evaluated and no record of attendance appears on your transcript.

-Directed Reading course: a type of special studies course that is individually developed, with one or a few students.
+Directed Reading/Research course: a type of special studies course that is individually developed, with one or a few students.
 It should involve as much reading and written work as a regular graduate level course and the frequency of your meetings with your instructor also should be consistent with other courses.
-The instructor must be a faculty member.
-Neither a sessional instructor nor teaching assistant is authorized to teach this type of course.
-If you plan to take a directed reading course, a course outline and bibliography must be developed with your instructor and a Request for Individual Reading and Research Course Form completed (the form is available on the School of Graduate Studies web site: www.sgs.utoronto.ca.
-Under Current Student, select Student Forms).
-The course must be approved by the Associate Dean, Academic to be counted as a course requirement for the M.S.W. degree.
+Visit the Course Registration page for instructions.